 Although you might think that because the String of Pearls is a succulent, it needs bright light – this isn’t actually totally true.
 Yes, they like areas of the home with plenty of natural sunlight, but direct light can actually scorch the pearls on your plant.
 This is especially common in summer when the sun is a lot stronger and is out for most of the day.

-Move your String of Pearls to a spot in your home that doesn’t get any direct sunlight and your plant should start to recover.
+Move your plant to a spot in your home that doesn’t get any direct sunlight and your plant should start to recover.
 Unfortunately, once the pearls are scorched by the sun there is no going back.
 We recommend trimming them off and propagating them if you can get a healthy stem and node.

-Another thing that String of Pearls hate is cold air.
+Another thing that these plants hate is cold air.
 If the pearls on your plant are starting to fall off then it might be because the room is too cold or they are in a drafty spot.
 Avoid placing them near any windows or doors that have cracks or are regularly open in winter as the cold air will shock your plant and it will start to lose pearls.

-The best thing to do is move your plant to a warmer area of your home and monitor how the temperature changes throughout the day and throughout the various seasons using a digital thermometer.
+The best thing to do to revive your dying String of Pearls is move your plant to a warmer area of your home and monitor how the temperature changes throughout the day and throughout the various seasons using a digital thermometer.
 You are looking to reach their ideal range of 72 degrees Fahrenheit (22 Celsius) during the day (of course it will drop a little at night).

 If you notice the pearls on your plant starting to turn yellow or there is some kind of residue on your plant then pests might be the problem.
-String of Pearls are susceptible to an aphid or spider mite infestation.
+These plants are susceptible to an aphid or spider mite infestation.
 Use a magnifying glass to try and spot any pests on the pearls.
 Look closely where the pearls and stems meet as that’s where they like to hang out.